Jeddah Tower: Construction begins and delays

 In late 2017, the owner of Kingdom Holding Co, which owns 33% of the tower, and the chairman of the Saudi Binladen Group, which owns 17% and is the primary contractor, were both arrested as part of the 2017 Saudi Arabian purge.
 Construction of the tower continued, although some senior managers at Kingdom Holding were redirected to other projects.
 In February 2018, Mounib Hammoud, CEO of Jeddah Economic City, said that construction was continuing and that they hoped to open the tower by 2020.
-In October 2017 the central core of the tower was at 60 floors and the walls were 248 m high, as of end of 2017 a reported height was 252 m.
+The walls had risen to 248 m by October, with the core reaching 60 storeys; at the end of the year, the reported height was 252 m.

-In March 2018, Kingdom Holding Company signed a deal with Orange Business Services to provide information and communication technology (ICT) infrastructure to Jeddah Tower.
-On 12 March construction of the tower moved forward after the delay.

-Delay

-Initially, there was steady progress on construction, but by January 2018, building owner JEC halted structural concrete work with the tower about one-third completed due to labour issues with a contractor following the 2017–19 Saudi Arabian purge.
-As a result, work on the tower became stalled (after it reached 63rd floor in 2018).
-Work was also stalled in 2020 due to the COVID-19 pandemic, which ultimately led to a years-long delay.
-From January 2018 until January 2025, no construction was done on the Jeddah Tower, and it was also uncertain (at the time) when or even if the tower would be finished.
+Building owner JEC halted structural concrete work in January 2018, with the tower about one-third completed, due to labour issues with a contractor following the Saudi Arabian purge.
+As a result, work on the tower became stalled (after it reached its 63rd floor in 2018).
+Two months later, Kingdom Holding Company signed a deal with Orange Business Services to provide information and communication technology (ICT) infrastructure to Jeddah Tower, and construction resumed after the delay.
+Work was stalled once again in 2020 due to the COVID-19 pandemic, which ultimately led to a years-long delay.